kcech/sentilo-docs-test/docs/tutorials/raspberrypi_tutorial.rst

 The next files was included into the library directory, so you have they into your working directory.

-Note that you can download these all example files from https://github.com/sentilo/sentilo-client-sample-nodejs.
+Note that you can download all these files from https://github.com/sentilo/sentilo-client-sample-nodejs.

 actuator.js